RiaGusmita/IndQNER/README.md

 # IndQNER
-IndQNER is a Named Entity Recognition (NER) dataset that was created by manually annotating 8 chapters in Indonesian translation of the Quran.
+IndQNER is a Named Entity Recognition (NER) dataset that was created by manually annotating 8 chapters in the Indonesian translation of the Quran.
 The annotation was performed using a web-based text annotation tool, [Tagtog](https://www.tagtog.com/), and the BIO (Beginning-Inside-Outside) tagging format.
 The dataset contains:
 * 3118 sentences